William E. Jones (general)

-Early life
+Early life and education

 Jones was born in Washington County, Virginia.
-After graduating from Emory and Henry College in Virginia in 1844, he graduated from the United States Military Academy in 1848, ranking twelfth out of 48 cadets, and was commissioned a brevet second lieutenant in the U.S. Mounted Rifles.
+After graduating from Emory and Henry College in Virginia in 1844, he graduated from the United States Military Academy in 1848, ranking twelfth out of 48 cadets, and was commissioned a brevet second lieutenant in the U.S. Mounted Riflemen Regiment.
 He served with the cavalry fighting Indians in the west and was promoted to first lieutenant in 1854.
 His nickname, "Grumble", reflects his irritable disposition.
 His wife was washed from his arms and drowned in a shipwreck shortly after their marriage in 1852 while en route to Texas.
 He resigned his commission in 1857, and became a farmer near Glade Spring, Virginia.

-Civil War
+American Civil War

-At the start of the Civil War, Jones joined the 1st Virginia Cavalry Regiment as a captain, commanding a company he had raised.
+At the start of the Civil War, Jones joined the 1st Virginia Cavalry Regiment as a captain, commanding the Washington Mounted Rifles, a company William Willis Blackford (later JEB Stuart's adjutant) had raised for him.
 On May 9 he was promoted to major in Virginia's Provisional Army, and later that month both Jones and the regiment were transferred into the Confederate Army.
 Jones served under Col. J.E.B.
 Stuart in the First Battle of Bull Run in July 1861.
-The following month he was promoted to the rank of colonel and was given command of the 1st Virginia Cavalry.
+The following month he was promoted to the rank of Colonel and was given command of the 1st Virginia Cavalry.
 Regular officer Jones put his new volunteers through meticulous training and personally upbraided anyone who was slow to learn how to perform standard drills to their commander's exacting standards.

 In the fall of 1861 the Confederate forces underwent a major reorganization, during which the enlisted men could elect their officers.
 Jones was not re-elected to his post as commander of the 1st Virginia Cavalry; losing to Fitzhugh Lee.

-That October he was appointed to command the 7th Virginia Cavalry in the Shenandoah Valley, where he briefly replaced the ailing Angus W. McDonald, and led the regiment operating along the Potomac River during the early winter months of 1862.
+That October he was appointed to command the 7th Virginia Cavalry Regiment in the Shenandoah Valley, where he briefly replaced the ailing Angus W. McDonald, and led the regiment operating along the Potomac River during the early winter months of 1862.
 In March 1862 Jones was briefly given command of all cavalry in the Valley District, but was recalled to Richmond shortly before Jackson's Valley Campaign.

-Returning to eastern Virginia, he was part of Stuart's ostentatious raid around Maj.
-Gen. George B. McClellan's army preceding the Seven Days battles.
+Returning to eastern Virginia, he was part of Stuart's ostentatious raid around Major-General George B. McClellan's army preceding the Seven Days Battles.
 Jones was wounded in a skirmish at Orange Court House on August 2.
 His cavalry was distinguished in the Second Bull Run Campaign.